levsero/test_embed/README.md

     echo $NVM_DIR
 ```

-Ensure the following line is present in your bash or zsh profile:
+If not already present, add the following line to your bash or zsh profile:
 ```
     source $NVM_DIR/nvm.sh
 ```